snel-repo/EMUsort/README.md

 ### Session Folder Structure

-EMUSort uses session folders which will contain the following 4 items.
+EMUsort relies on a main "session folder", which contains the below 4 items.
-However, all you need to do is create a new folder with your desired dataset files (Item #1 below).
-Everything else will be taken care of and generated automatically.
+- For Intan, NWB, or Binary datasets, all you need to do is create a new session folder to contain your desired dataset files (Item #1 below)
+- For Open Ephys, the session folder itself (dated folder containing 'Record Node ###') will act as the session folder.

+Items #2-4, will be generated automatically inside the provided session folder.

-1. Various supported dataset files (different types of input datasets are supported)
+1. Data files (several dataset formats are supported)
    - Intan RHD/RHS files
    - NWB files
    - Binary recording files
-   - Open Ephys session folder
-     - if using Open Ephys, that folder itself will act as the session folder
+   - Record Node ### (if using OpenEphys session folder)
 2. `emu_config.yaml` file
    - will be automatically generated and should be updated to make operational changes to EMUsort using the `--config` (or `-c`) command-line option
-3. `sorted_###` folders (tagged with datetime stamp, session folder name, group ID, and parameters used)
+3. `sorted_HHMMSS_ffffff_g#_<session_folder>_Th#_spkTh#` folders (tagged with datetime stamp, session folder name, group ID, and parameters used)
    - Each time a sort is performed, a new folder will be created in the session folder with the date and time of the sort.
-Inside this sorted folder will be the sorted data, the phy output files, and a copy of the ops used to sort the data.
-The original OpenEphys data will not be modified.
+Inside this sorted folder will be the sorted data, the phy output files, and a copy of the parameters used to sort the data (`ops.npy` includes channel delays under `ops['preprocessing']['chan_delays']`).
+The original dataset files will not be modified.
 4. `concatenated_data` folder
    - will be automatically created if the `emg_recordings` field has more than one entry, such as `[0,1,2,7]` or `[all]`, which automatically includes all recordings in the session folder